Adiytisuman24/urban-connect-create-collab/README.md

 Sample influencer profile displaying metrics and collaborations.

-📈 Roadmap
-Q4 2025: Implement backend services with Node.js and Firebase.

-Q1 2026: Introduce mobile application support for iOS and Android.

-Q2 2026: Expand to international markets with multi-language support.

-Q3 2026: Launch advanced analytics tools for performance tracking.

-💬 Feedback
-Your feedback is invaluable.
-Please open an issue or submit a pull request to share your thoughts and suggestions.

 Urban Connect is committed to fostering genuine collaborations in the digital space.
 Let's create and collaborate!